 Holiday/park homes up to 12.2m long should have a minimum of twelve supports.
-Each chassis longitudinal should have one support either side of the axle(s) and two forward and two rearward of the axle(s).
+Each chassis longitudinal should have one support either side of the axle(s) and two forward and two rearward of the axle(s) - see fig.3 (page 17).

-Holiday/park homes over 12.2m long should have a minimum of twenty supports.
-Each chassis longitudinal should have one support either side of the axle(s) and three forward and three rearward of the axle(s).
+Holiday/park homes over 12.2m long should have a minimum of sixteen supports.
+Each chassis longitudinal should have one support either side of the axle(s) and three forward and three rearward of the axle(s) - see fig.3 (page 17).
 The jacking support points either side of the axle(s) are identified by a red label and the other support points by a yellow label.
-(See diagram on page 15)
+See Fig.1 (page 15)

-It is recommended that suitable load bearing blocks are used under the jacking/support points (red labels) and adjustable axle stands as shown in Fig. 1 are used under the chassis support points (yellow labels).
-Hardwood packing should be used between the load bearing blocks and the chassis to to cushion the weight and reduce the transmission of vibration.
+It is recommended that suitable load bearing blocks are used under the jacking/support points (red labels) and adjustable axle stands as shown in Fig.1 (page 15) are used under the chassis support points (yellow labels).
+Hardwood packing should be used between the load bearing blocks and the chassis to cushion the weight and reduce the transmission of vibration.